November 2026 at Disney World: Crowd Calendar & Info

-In general, the first half of November will be a continuation of what’s described in our Guide to October 2023 at Walt Disney World.
-Crowds will remain elevated across the board as Halloween transitions to Christmas.
-However, attendance won’t be as high as Thanksgiving or Christmas.
+In general, the beginning of November will be a continuation of what’s described in our Guide to October 2026 at Walt Disney World.
+Crowds will remain somewhat elevated as Halloween quickly transitions to Christmas.
+However, attendance won’t be even remotely as Thanksgiving or Christmas.

 We’re big fans of Walt Disney World in November.
-It used to be when we took our annual Christmas trip to WDW, and this is reflected in its ranking on our Best & Worst Months to Visit Walt Disney World.
-November isn’t just one of the best months to visit–it has our favorite week of the year, too!
+It used to be when we took our annual Christmas trip to WDW, and there are plenty of days and even entire weeks that aren’t crazy-busy.
+November isn’t just one of the best months to visit–it also has our favorite week of the entire year at Walt Disney World!

 With that said, one thing we do want to note up front is that although we love November, it has gotten increasingly busy in the last several years.
-It’s a subjectively great time to visit, but there are few–if any–truly “low” crowd level days.
-However, it’s still possible to beat the crowds by utilizing Genie+ and Lightning Lanes, Early Entry, Extended Evening Hours, and other savvy strategy.
+It’s a subjectively great time to visit, but there are fewer truly low crowd level days.
+However, it’s still possible to beat the crowds by utilizing Lightning Lanes, Early Entry, Extended Evening Hours, and other savvy strategy.
 We cover the best & worst approach for each park in Best Time-Saving Strategies for Walt Disney World.

 November Weather at Disney World